jpcompartir/BertopicR/README.md

-The goal of BertopicR is to allow R users to access bertopic’s topic modelling suite in R. The package does not aim to implement every feature of bertopic, you may submit issues for feature requests;
-however,it may be faster to go direct to the original, Python library which has excellent documentation. \[[BERTopic documentation](https://maartengr.github.io/BERTopic/index.html)\]
+The goal of BertopicR is to allow R users to access bertopic’s topic modelling suite in R. The package does not aim to implement every feature of bertopic, and is designed with specific end users in mind who may not be experienced programmers or developers.
+You may submit issues for feature requests; however, it may be faster to go direct to the original, Python library which has excellent documentation. \[[BERTopic documentation](https://maartengr.github.io/BERTopic/index.html)\]

-The package currently installs an exact version of bertopic - 0.15.0, this should make it easier to maintain the package over time and prevent new users from running into install errors.
+The package currently installs an exact version of bertopic - 0.15.0, features introduced after this version will take time to, or may never, reach this package.

 ## Installation